acquia/cloud-hooks/README.md

     /hooks / [env] / [hook] / [script]

-* [env] is a directory whose name is an environment name: 'dev' for Development, 'test' for Staging, and 'prod' for Production.
+* [env] is a directory whose name is an environment name: 'dev' for Development, 'test' for Staging, and 'prod' for Production, as well as 'common' for all environments.

 * [hook] is a directory whose name is a Cloud Hook name: see below for supported hooks.

 * [script] is a program or shell script within the [env]/[hook] directory.

-Each time a hookable action occurs, Acquia Cloud runs scripts in the directory for the target environment and specific hook name.
+Each time a hookable action occurs, Acquia Cloud runs scripts from the directory common/[hook] and [target-env]/[hook].
 All scripts in the hook directory are run, in lexicographical (shell glob) order.
 If one of the hook scripts exits with non-zero status, the remaining hook scripts are skipped, and the task is marked "failed" on the Workflow page so you know to check it.
 All stdout and stderr output from all the hooks that ran are displayed in the task log on the Workflow page.

 ## Sample scripts